WHAT ARE THE DIFFERENT TYPES OF SETTINGS FOR DIAMONDS?

 Pros of a Cluster Setting:

-- A cluster ring setting presents as a larger stone even though smaller stones make up the surface area and size
+- A cluster ring setting presents as a larger stone even though smaller stones make up the surface area and size.

 Cons of a Cluster Setting:

 - Because there are so many stones, cleaning and maintaining a cluster ring setting is a lot more difficult than a basic setting.
 This is because it's easy for dirt and debris to get trapped between the stones.

 14. SHANK/ SPLIT-SHANK SETTING